This week we learned the Div tag. I didn't knew there were different types.

 Our second exercise is to take a poem and make 5 variations of it.
 We can experiment styling with css.
 I didn't want to bother looking for a poem to play around with.
 So, I used my own writing from my artist statements.
 I also learned about the pre tag.

-You can add text add space here and there add line breaks without adding a tag and the text will come out formatted like it is in code.
-This will be helpful.
+and the text will come out formatted like it is in code.

 The discussion was interesting.
 It made me think more about UX design and making the design more accessible.
 From what I remembered from the few Graphic design classes I took before switching to Studio Arts, experimenting with font types and color combos yet maintaining readability.
 I didn't think that certain colors were used for accessibility.